 On my workshops I stress light and composition, the topics of my two latest classes on Kelby Training.
 The picture above of our model Hanna illustrates the benefits of shooting on an overcast day, when contrast is low.
 It also illustrates creative composition: shooting at an angle creates a sense of depth in an image, the Bel Air insignia adds a sense of place to the image, and shooting at eye level helps the viewer of the photograph relate to the subject.

 Above: Old Car City.
 Canon 5D Mark III, Canon 17-40mm lens.
 Effects added with Nik Color Effects Pro.
 Several Photoshop CS6 enhancements.

 Another element of photography we talk about on my workshops is the importance of cropping.
 In the above photograph, the extremely tight crop (I know it's extreme) emphasizes the fins and tail lights of this cool Caddy.

-I hope to see you on a workshop - where we not only make good pictures, but where we also have a ton of fun.
-If you can't wait until 2014, there are spots open on a few of my 2013 workshops.
+I hope to see you at Old Car City and at the Southeastern Railway Museum - where we not only make good pictures, but where we also have a ton of fun.

 Explore the light,